-We consent to the references to our firm in the Post-Effective Amendment to the Registration Statement on Form N-2 of StoneCastle Financial Corp. and to the use of our report dated February 28, 2017 on the financial statements and financial highlights of StoneCastle Financial Corp.
-Such financial statements and financial highlights appear in the 2016 Annual Report to Shareholders which is also incorporated by reference into the Registration Statement.
+We consent to the references to our firm in the Post-Effective Amendment to the Registration Statement on Form N-2 of StoneCastle Financial Corp., and to the use of our report dated February 28, 2017 on the financial statements and financial highlights of StoneCastle Financial Corp.
+Such financial statements and financial highlights appear in the 2016 Annual Report to Shareholders, which is incorporated by reference in the Statement of Additional Information in the Form N-2.